flashbots/andromeda-sirrah-contracts/README.md

 ## Timelock encryption demo

-As a final demo, we include a sample application in the form of a timelock decryption service.
+As one demo, we include a sample application in the form of a timelock decryption service.
 The code is at [./src/examples/Timelock.sol:Timelock](./src/examples/Timelock.sol) and the smart contract is found on the Rigil test network [https://explorer.rigil.suave.flashbots.net/address/0x6858162E579DFC66a623AE1bA357d67BF026dDD6](https://explorer.rigil.suave.flashbots.net/address/0x6858162E579DFC66a623AE1bA357d67BF026dDD6).

 The application is very simple: messages are encrypted to the public key of the contract.
 A TEE kettle can only decrypt them only after the light client reports that a deadline has passed on the blockchain.

-The frontend is hosted at http://timelock.sirrah.suave.flashbots.net:5173/ You'll need to point your web3 browser extension like Metamask to [point to a Rigil endpoint](https://github.com/flashbots/suave-specs/tree/main/specs/rigil).
+The frontend is hosted at https://timelock.sirrah.suave.flashbots.net/
+You'll need to point your web3 browser extension like Metamask to [point to a Rigil endpoint](https://github.com/flashbots/suave-specs/tree/main/specs/rigil).
 If you don't have Rigil testnet coins you can get some at [faucet.rigil.suave.flashbots.net](https://faucet.rigil.suave.flashbots.net).

+## Confidential bundle store demo

+In another demo, [RedisConfidentialStore](./src/examples/RedisConfidentialStore.sol), we show how we can use redis's key-value store and pubsub to implement a replicated bundle database which preserves integrity and confidentiality.
+This specific demo aims to bring us closer to feature parity with Rigil by implementing the [confidential data store](https://suave.flashbots.net/technical/specs/rigil/confidential-data-store).

+This demo is also very simple, and allows inserting bundles, indexing them (by the block they target), and fetching them.
+The demo is built in a way that also allows replicating bundles across multiple kettles (as long as they are onboarded to the same key manager - not shown on the demo).
+The RedisConfidentialStore contract is deployed to the Rigil testnet, and can be found at [https://explorer.rigil.suave.flashbots.net/address/0xF1b9942f1DBf1dD9538FC2ee8e2FC533b7070366](https://explorer.rigil.suave.flashbots.net/address/0xF1b9942f1DBf1dD9538FC2ee8e2FC533b7070366).

 ## Usage